Erika-Arnaiz/Erika-Arnaiz/README.md

 I work at the intersection of **AI, data, and business transformation**, building solutions that drive real impact across global organizations.

-🌎 Experience managing GenAI programs and use cases, collaborating across **US, Brazil, and Mexico** 🚀 Focused on **GenAI, multi-agent systems, and scalable data solutions** 💡 Passionate about turning complex ideas into **practical, high-value outcomes**
+🌎 Experience managing GenAI programs and use cases, collaborating across **US and Lationamerica** 🚀 Focused on **GenAI, multi-agent systems, and scalable data solutions** 💡 Passionate about turning complex ideas into **practical, high-value outcomes**